“Your premium brand had better be delivering something special, or it’s not going to get the business.”

 You might have a knack for making presentations or perhaps your technical skills and know-how far surpass those of your colleagues.
 Letting people know what you are good at is the first step in building a brand that will get you noticed by your superiors.

 If you know you can handle a product launch presentation with confidence, volunteer to lead the team.
-Being proactive and letthing your boss know he or she can count on you is an important aspect of brand building.
+Being proactive and letting your boss know he or she can count on you is an important aspect of brand building.
+By making yourself known to senior execs as well, you’ll grow your influence throughout your organization.

 Instead of being a Jack or Jill of all trades and known for none, build your brand to reflect 2-3 things you do extremely well.
 The more focused your skill sets, the more “expert” visibility you’ll gain.